-Establish a platform and provide opportunities for scientific and technological cooperation, exchange of scientific and technical knowledge;
+- Implementation of the All-Atlantic Ocean Capacity Development and Training Platform provides opportunities for scientific and technological cooperation, as well as exchange of scientific and technical knowledge.

-Provide innovative tools related to key scientific questions investigated under All-Atlantic Ocean Research Alliance related projects;
+- Provide innovative capacity development tools related to key scientific questions investigated under All-Atlantic Ocean Research Alliance related projects.

 Joint Pilot Action leader: Leibniz Zentrum für Marine Tropenforschung ZMT (Germany)

 Co-leaders: Instituto de Oceanografia – Universidade Federal do Rio Grande (Brazil); Universidade de Aveiro (Portugal); South African Deep-Sea Trawling Industry Association (South Africa); Thünen Institut für Seefischerei (Germany); JPI-Oceans (Belgium) and POGO (Germany).